mahoney1/docs/commercialpaper-query-tutorial.md

 ## Pre-requisites

-You will need to have completed the [Commercial Paper tutorial](url) and the transactions from that tutorial should be present, as this tutorial builds on the contract created previously
+You will need to have completed the [Commercial Paper tutorial](url) and a VSCode edit session open with the source from this project.

 ## Estimated time